kimbuca/tv2018-equipo8/README.md

 "Your nightmare is someone else’s reality"

-Through our VR experience our vision to solve the problem; gender equality, is creating empathy evoking emotions in our users, enabling them to step into someone else’s shoes.
+Through our VR experience our vision to solve the problem of gender equality is creating empathy evoking emotions in our users, enabling them to step into someone else’s shoes.
 The VR experience will be about different scenarios where the user will live some situations which women all around the world are victims from.
 These situations will be depicted in a surreal way.
 Since gender equality is an extense topic we decided to focus on three subtopics: sexual harassment in the workplace, domestic violence and sex trafficking.